dagargo/overwitch/README.md

 To limit latency to the lowest possible value, audio is not sent through during the first seconds.

-You can list all the available options with this.
+You can list all the available options with `-h`.

 ```
 $ overwitch -h